Path of Exile 2: Desecration Crafting Guide

 We highly recommend referring to the list of Modifiers for gear on POE2DB to compare to what shows.
 This will help determine what tier of mod we land, and which is the strongest of the options.
 Ideally, we’ll land a Tier 1 (strongest) or Tier 2 (runner-up) version of the modifier we’re trying to get.

 If all modifiers are undesirable or end up being under Tier 3 (or less effective than an Ancient Bone in most cases), then use the re-roll provided by the Omen.
 Tier 3 is as far as we want to stray from the top, so re-rolling anything below that is a good call.
-This however, doesn’t have guaranteed success
+This, however, doesn’t have guaranteed success, but the odds are fairly high when the number of affixes is limited.

 Step 5: Finishing the Modifiers